MultiX-Amsterdam/ijmond-camera-monitor/README.md

 sudo a2enmod lbmethod_byrequests
 ```
 Next, we need to get an SSL certificate to enable https (instead of using the http, which is not secure).
-Go to https://certbot.eff.org/ and follow the instructions to install Certbot on the Ubuntu server.
+Go to "https://certbot.eff.org/" and follow the instructions to install Certbot on the Ubuntu server.
 Then, run the Certbot to get the SSL certificate.
 ```sh
 sudo certbot --apache certonly
 ```
-Copy the directories that point to the SSL certificate and the SSL certificate key in the terminal provided by the certbot.
+Copy the directories that point to the SSL certificate and its key in the terminal provided by the certbot.
 We will need to use the directories later when configuring apache.
 For example:
 ```sh